ybcoin/ybcoin/doc/README_windows.txt

 After completing windows setup then run windows command line (cmd) cd daemon novacoind
-You would need to create a configuration file ybcoin.conf in the default wallet directory.
+You would need to create a configuration file ultracoin.conf in the default wallet directory.
 Grant access to novacoind.exe in anti-virus and firewall applications if necessary.